ubc-library-kor/filmhistory/pages/data.md

 3. Open the file’s ‘Properties’
 4. Rename the file extension from .xlxs to .csv

-<p>Then, the file should be a CSV file that can be properly opened using Excel.</p>" color="primary" %}
+<p>Then, the file should be a CSV file that can be properly opened using Excel.</p>" color="secondary" %}